Mar 23, 2023

-Like hosting services, there are also reliable and less reputable DNS providers out there.
+Same as website hosting services, there are also reliable and less reputable DNS providers out there.
 And using a great one can significantly reduce your DNS lookups.
 Among the most popular DNS services are Cloudflare, WordPress.com, Edgecast, DNSMadeEasy, and DYN.

 DNS providers work quite similar to a CDN – they have multiple point-of-presence (POPs) all over the globe.
 And large providers, such as Cloudflare, usually have a large infrastructure to deliver location-based DNS with low-latency.

 You can also check DNS providers for your preferred location, so you can have the best-optimized speed, using tools like DNSPerf and DNS Speed Test.

 2. Optimizing DNS Caching

 Thanks to DNS caching, you don’t have to worry about lookups happening on every single page.
 That’s because the same asset won’t need to be downloaded for a second time due to the caching process.

 DNS caching works pretty similarly to a cache on a WordPress site.
 With this method, DNS is served from a cache until it expires.
 You can also set the length of a DNS cache by what we know as time-to-live (TTL) value.

 You can change your TTL value with your domain registrar or third-party DNS providers to increase cache validity time and in turn, reduce DNS lookup.